What is a Recovery College?

 - North Northumberland

-Each branch is run by a collaborative of students and supporters, using their local knowledge to put on a programme of learning and activities for people living in that area.
+Each branch is run by a development group, made up of a collaborative of students and supporters, who use their local knowledge to put on a programme of learning and activities for people living in that area.

 We host a range of physical and virtual events across Northumberland